NVRR Road Championship

-At the beginning of the year the Club Captain publishes a list of a minimum of 15 championship events at which members can score points.
-There will be at least 10 short events and at least 5 long.
-The definition of short or long is determined by both terrain and race distance.
-The minimum number of scores required to place in the league is one and the maximum seven, qualification is automatic, participants do not have to enter all championship events!
+At the start of the year, the Club Captains publish a list of a minimum of 15 open and accessible championship events at which members can score points.
+The minimum number of scores required to be placed in the league is one and the maximum five.
+Qualification is automatic, participants do not have to enter all championship events!

 Scores shall be awarded as follows:

 - The fastest male member shall score 50 points, second 49, third 48 and so on, likewise the fastest female member shall score 50 points etc.